jonahbanks1/Time-series-analysis./README.md

 Extact the zip folder to path and open using your preferred library.

-In this demonstration, I analyzed household power consumption data spanning 6 years.
+In this demonstration, I analyzed household power consumption data spanning 4 years.
+(47 months).

 the data patterns were modelled and plotted using 2d plots.